mapbender/mapbender/docs/architecture/directory_structure.md

 It controls:

 * index.php - the FrontendController (PHP script which can be called).
-* this directory contains the static resoures like css, js, favicon etc.
+* this directory contains the static resources like css, js, favicon etc.

 ### public/bundles